 On Monday, August 12th of 2019, I woke up in a call room, gathered up my belongings, and stepped through the back door of the hospital out into the world for what may very well be the last time.

 I wasn’t fired.
 I simply FIREd.

-At age 43, I should be in the prime of my career.
-It’s a position 25 years in the making when you factor in four years each of college, medical school, and residency along with the 13 years as a practicing anesthesiologist, and I could probably do this for another 25 years if I desired.
+At age 43, I should have been in the prime of my career.
+It was a position 25 years in the making when you factor in four years each of college, medical school, and residency along with the 13 years as a practicing anesthesiologist, and I probably could have practiced for another 25 years if I desired.

-However, I’ve decided to deviate from the usual script.
+However, I decided to deviate from the usual script.